- What is the status of the wolverine? Is it endangered or threatened in the U.S.? What is its worldwide status?

 Are wolverines carnivorous?

 Yes.
 The wolverine is carnivorous and its food habits are weighted to scavenging.
-However, it does consume some vegetation e.g., berries.
+However, it does consume some insects and vegetation e.g., berries, pine nuts.

 How large are wolverines when they are born?